 Design and Technology at Red House School aims not only to develop design and practical skills in pupils, but also to encourage an understanding of processes, products and manufacturing techniques.
 At all levels, pupils are encouraged to create high quality products using a ‘design and make’ principle.
 Quality is achieved by nurturing creativity, talent and innovation in pupils.

-Years 4 to 9 develop their knowledge and skills through project based tasks.
-Years 4, 5 and 6 are taught in their own form groups and are involved in projects such as paper and card engineering before moving into projects that use hard materials such as wood, metal and plastic.
+Years 6 to 9 develop their knowledge and skills through project based tasks.
+Year 6 are taught in their own form groups and are involved in projects such as paper and card engineering before moving into projects that use hard materials such as wood, metal and plastic.
 At the end of Year 6, groups are split between Systems Control Technology and a Graphic Products based technology course.
 Pupils spend half an academic year studying Systems Control Technology and the other half of the year studying Design Technology.

 Systems Technology is taught throughout KS3, and the following modules are studied; Aerodynamics, Construction Technology, Basic Electricity, Research and Design, Electronic Communications, Robotics, Mechanisms, Pneumatics, Hydraulics, Industrial Control Technology and Materials and Processes.